-A spendthrift trust is a type of property control trust that limits the beneficiary's access to trust principal.
+A spendthrift trust is a type of property control trust that limits the beneficiary's access to the trust principal.
 This restriction protects trust property from:

 Terminology: